Wine glossary

 Maceration

-It is the winemaking phase in which the must is in contact with the grape skins
+The phase of winemaking in which the must remains in contact with the grape skins

 Malolactic fermentation

-It is a natural biochemical reaction caused by bacteria that transforms malic acid, responsible for the sensation such as freshness in young wines, into lactic acid, which gives more mature hints.
-Not all wines undergo malolactic fermentation and this mainly happens for red wines
+A natural biochemical reaction carried out by bacteria that convert malic acid (naturally present in young wines and responsible for fresh, crisp notes) into lactic acid, which gives the wine smoother, more mature aromas.
+Not all wines undergo malolactic fermentation

 Metodo Classico